ska-sa/spead2/doc/tools.rst

 These options are important for performance:

-.. option:: -N <cpu>, -D <cpu>
+.. option:: -N <cpu>, -C <cpu>, -D <cpu>

-   Set CPU core IDs for the network and disk threads.
-By default, these are not bound to any particular core.
+   Set CPU core IDs for various threads.
+The :option:`-D` option can be repeated multiple times to use multiple threads for disk I/O. By default, the threads are not bound to any particular core.
 It is recommended that these cores be on the same CPU socket as the NIC.

 .. option:: --direct-io